anupama-reghunath/ical-kalman-filter/README.md

 # ical-kalman-filter
- A python based implementation of a kalman filter Using the paper by Kolahal Bhattacharya
+ A python based implementation of a kalman filter using the paper by Kolahal Bhattacharya